Parichay-Singh/SMS-Spam-Detection-WebApp/README.md

 # SMS Spam Detector WebApp
 ## About
-Is is a Machine Learning and NLP based web application developed using Django web framework and deployed on heroku server.
-Python version 3.6 was used for this project.
-All the requirements to run the project can be found at [requirements.txt](https://github.com/venugopalkadamba/SMS-Spam-Detector-WebApp/blob/master/requirements.txt).
+This is a Machine Learning and NLP based web application developed using Django web framework and deployed on heroku server.
+Python version 3.9 was used for this project.
+All the requirements to run the project can be found at [requirements.txt](https://github.com/Parichay-Singh/SMS-Spam-Detection-WebApp/blob/main/requirements.txt).
 <br>
 <b>The process to run the app is given below.<br>
 <b>The dataset used in this project is by UCI ML and can be found at:</b> [Dataset Link](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset)